Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Sensitivity of A Resonant Search

 The appropriate optimal-filter bandwidth for evaluating the noise power of the single-scan-step measurement is the sensitivity bandwidth.
 Therefore, the noise power decreases as $1/Q_{s}$.

-The number of independent samples of noise power at the scan step also decreases as $1/Q_{s}$ because the bandwidth decreases as $1/Q_{s}$ and the integration time decreases as $1/Q_{s}$.
-Combining the three contributions, we find that the SNR at a single scan step is proportional to $Q_{s} \times 1/Q_{s} \propto 1$.
-That is, it is independent of the sensitivity $Q$.
+The number of independent samples of noise power at the scan step decreases as $1/Q_{s}^{2}$ because the bandwidth decreases as $1/Q_{s}$ and the integration time decreases as $1/Q_{s}$.
+Then, $\sqrt{\Delta\nu \cdot t}$ scales as $1/Q_{s}$.
+Combining the three contributions (signal power, noise power, and number of independent samples), we find that the SNR at a single scan step is proportional to $Q_{s} \times 1/Q_{s} \propto 1$.
+That is, it is independent of $Q_{s}$.
 So far, we are still consistent with previous works.

 However, there is one contribution that we are yet to consider, which was not considered in previous works.
 The contribution is that from \emph{the scan.} If we were to step at 1 part in $Q_{s}$, we would be sensitive to dark matter over more than one scan step!
 We would be sensitive over $\sim Q_{s}/Q_{\rm DM}$ scan steps.
 At a step size of 1 part in $NQ_{s}$, we are sensitive over $\sim NQ_{s}/Q_{\rm DM}$ steps.
 Adding SNR contributions in quadrature then tells us that the total SNR at the dark-matter signal band varies as $Q_{s}^{1/2}$, giving a sensitivity scaling of $Q_{s}^{-1/4} \propto Q_{\rm int}^{-1/4} \propto Q^{-1/4}$.